Skip navigation

 • tell your doctor and pharmacist if you are allergic to clobetasol, any other medications, or any of the ingredients in clobetasol topical products.
 Ask your pharmacist for a list of the ingredients.

-• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
-Be sure to mention the following: other corticosteroid medications and other topical medications.
+• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using clobetasol topical.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 • tell your doctor if you have an infection or any other skin problems or have or ever had diabetes, Cushing's syndrome (an abnormal condition that is caused by excess hormones [corticosteroids]), or liver disease.